 Here are a few examples of weapons commonly used by villains in thriller novels:

 Gang members are likely to own a gun.
 They tend to be more violent than those who are not.
-They engage more frequently in serious crimes, drug-related behaviour, and firearms use, and feel they need to carry a gun for their own safety.
-They also find it useful to intimidate, threaten or scare people off if confronted.
+They engage more frequently in serious crimes, drug-related behavior, and firearms use and feel they need to carry a gun for their safety.
+They also find it helpful to intimidate, threaten or scare people off if confronted.

-Knife carriers are less likely to use a weapon against someone, and when they do, they are less likely to inflict injuries on the victim compared to those who carry some other kind of weapon.
-This suggests that knives may often be carried as a means of self-defense rather than with any intention of using them against someone.
+Knife carriers are less likely to use a weapon against someone, and when they do, they are less likely to inflict injuries on the victim than those who carry some other kind of weapon.
+This behavior suggests that knives are often carried as a means of self-defense rather than with the intention of using them against someone.

-Entire neighbourhoods are controlled by street gangs using threats, violence and forced recruitment of children to rule their territory.
-Gangs target children who have been excluded from school to groom them as drug dealers.
-People praying on school pupils to deal drugs have influenced many to believe it is normal to carry a blade to intimidate their customers; that the sight of the blade only, will do the job.
+Entire neighborhoods are controlled by street gangs using threats, violence, and forced children to rule their territory.
+Teams target children who have been excluded from school to groom them as drug dealers.
+Praying on school pupils to deal drugs has influenced many to believe it is normal to carry a blade to intimidate their customers, that the sight of the edge only will do the job.

-Maybe they used to be in the military where they taught themselves about explosives, some villains carry out major damage on society to avenge some unjust situation in their life.
+Maybe they used to be in the military where they taught themselves about explosives; some villains carry out significant damage to society to avenge some unjust situation in their lives.

 The villain is a complex character, one with many layers.
 How you want to portray your antagonist depends on the story and narrative style that you are using.
-When developing these characters, it’s important to remember there needs to be some conflict or reason for our protagonist to oppose them in order for us as an audience member to find interest in their humanity.
+When developing these characters, it’s important to remember there needs to be some conflict or reason for our protagonist to oppose them for us as audience members to find interest in their humanity.